eunomie/docker-runx/examples/go/README.md

 ### Build

-`build` action will build the codebase using `docker buildx` and output as (multi-platform) binaries.
+`build` action will build the codebase using `docker buildx` and output as binary.

 By convention if the binary name is `tool`, it will try to build `cmd/tool/` and the output will be inside `dist` directory.